 As we saw, Marx believed that greater competition would lead to capitalist bankruptcy and the emergence of monopolies (as fewer and fewer people controlled production).

 Former capitalists who had gone bankrupt would join the proletariat.
 This would ultimately lead to capitalism’s downfall and a harmonious socialist society.

 However, capitalism hasn’t been overturned by the workers’ revolution.

 Markets and the capitalist system have evolved over time.
 Wages have increased, and people now have access to a wide range of goods and private property.
 In many capitalist societies, however, economic inequality has increased.

 Modern structures of production (e.g., companies) have changed and have much less alienation.

-First, workers can voice their opinions more easily through unions and progressive management techniques.
+First, workers can voice their opinions more easily through the positive power of unions.
 Second, many self-employed people can work and live on their own terms.